YeGoRenji/cub3D-1337/TODO/Cub3d.md

 ## Issues:

-- [ ] Wall clipping before even reaching the end of the map ?
+- [ ] When map is not closed there is a problem near border y = 0 Probably wont fix this ? cause parsing gonna fix it